 This vegetarian korma recipe was one of the very first recipes I ever created.
 It’s based on a lamb korma recipe that my husband loves.
 I’m a bit more vegetarian than he is, so I was challenged to convincingly convert one of his favourite recipes into a meatless meal.

-Vegetarian Korma Serving Options
+Quick Vegetarian Korma

 - Rice: The traditional option for this saucy korma.

-- Cauliflower rice: I’m not a huge fan of rice so I usually make rice for the kids then have cauliflower rice myself.
+- Cauliflower rice: Personally, I’m not a huge fan of rice so I usually make rice for the kids then have cauliflower rice myself.
 I make a large batch, whenever cauliflower’s on sale and freeze it in individual servings.

 Vegetarian Korma with Black Bean and Mushroom